mapeditor/tiled/_posts/2022-03-31-tiled-1-8-3-released.md

 3x as fast as before.
 These small speed-ups are back-ported from the next feature release, which is focused on [AutoMapping improvements][tiled-1.9-roadmap].

+*Unfortunately, Tiled 1.8.3 introduced a crash upon trying to create new objects.
+This was fixed in Tiled 1.8.4, released on the same day!*

 Changelog
 ---------